hoangannguyen26/simple_interpreter/README.md

                 print “It’s bigger!”

 ### 5. Cycles:
+- support a very simple DO

 	    do 10
 			print “It will be printed 10 times!”

+### 6. Comment:
+- to comment out a line of code, put `#` at the beginning of this line.

 ----